 - Independent Living in Scotland provide more information on independent living and supported accommodation

-The Scottish Government also has a number of schemes to help you buy a home if you can’t afford the full cost.
+We also have a number of schemes to help you buy a home if you can’t afford the full cost.
 The Open Market Shared Equity scheme and the New Supply Shared Equity scheme give priority to, among others, people with a disability (including families with disabled children).

 Disabled children and young people who would benefit from adaptations to their home should be able to access these services when needed.
 Owner occupiers and people who live in the private rented sector, who believe they need an adaptation, or other day to day help, should contact their local social work department; people who live in council or housing association housing should contact their landlord.